-As I mentioned in my Back to School Tax Free Shopping Days post- in 2015 Ohio jumped on board with offering a Tax Free Shopping Weekend.
-In Ohio these dates are set for Aug 4-6.
+As I mentioned in my Back to School Tax Free Shopping Days post- in 2015 Ohio jumped on board with offering a Tax Free Shopping Weekend for Back to School supplies and clothing.
+In Ohio these dates for 2021 are set for Aug 5-7.
 Here are a few tips to get the most out of this weekend.

 Know the Ohio Tax Free Details

 First you need to know the specifics for the Ohio weekend.
 You can find the “official” Ohio Sales Tax Holiday info here.
 The “holiday” will run from Friday, August 5, 2022at 12:00 a.m. and ends on Sunday, August 7, 2022 at 11:59 p.m.
 The following items are exempt from sales tax: